ericpruitt/emus/README.md

 - **user:** Install user-specific configuration files for various applications.
   This is the default target.
-- **host:** Install host-specific configuration files.
+- **host:** Install system-wide configuration files.
 This target requires elevated privileges to execute i.e. `sudo make host`.
   - **Linux:**
     - Configure "/etc/fstab" to mount "/tmp/" using [tmpfs][tmpfs.5].